AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     Hello, World!
      %

-There are several note worthy things in the above program:
+There are several noteworthy things in the above program:

 -  A subprogram in Ada can be either a procedure or a function.
-A procedure, as used above, does not return a value when called.
-This is similar to functions in C/C++ that return :c:`void`.
-We'll see later how to declare functions in Ada.
+A procedure, as illustrated above, does not return a value when called.

--  :ada:`with` and :ada:`use` are used to reference external packages in the procedure.
-This is similar to ``import`` in various languages or roughly similar to :c:`#include` in C/C++.
+-  :ada:`with` is used to reference external modules that are needed in the procedure.
+This is similar to ``import`` in various languages or roughly similar to :c:`#include` in C and C++.
    We'll see later how they work in detail.
-Here, we are requesting a standard library module which contains a procedure to print text on the
+Here, we are requesting a standard library module, the :ada:`Ada.Text_IO` package, which contains a procedure to print text on the screen: :ada:`Put_Line`.
-   screen: :ada:`Put_Line`.

 -  ``Greet`` is a procedure, and the main entry point for our first program.
 Unlike in C or C++, it can be named anything you prefer.
 The